Mountain bike shuttles in Oakridge, Oregon

 E bike friendly

 • This shuttle drops you at the top of the world famous Alpine Trail.
-14 miles of singletrack from Kate’s Cut In back to the Office Bridge, or add on Tire Mountain and Cloverpatch Trails (ATCA) a 25 mile epic.
-Intermediate / Advanced
+Enjoy the amazing ridgeline singletrack from Kate’s Cut In back to the Covered Bridge, or add on the Tire Mountain & Cloverpatch Trails to create a 25 mile epic.

 • Shuttle: 45 minutes